beyondthefarewell/beyondthefarewell.github.io/index.md

 	- How to store to preserve and avoid further contamination?
 -   Your suggestions ?

+### Family History
+Whilst a person is still alive is the last opportunity to find out more about their life and perhaps document it.
+And who were those long lost relatives you met in the past, where do they fit in the family tree?

+Here are a couple of suggestions that may help:

+- A **timeline** history of their life.
+   * This [Timeline Project](https://thetimelineproj.sourceforge.net/) software may help, it's free and opensource software.
+- **Family Tree**, who fits where, who was that relative you met in the past?
+  * Of course there are commercial services offering to help with this, but [Gramps](https://gramps-project.org/) is free and opensource software you can install on your own computer to assist.

 ### Passing on the passwords, passphrases, encryption keys, usernames etc:
 With the agreement of the account holder consider becoming a joint account holder or administrator on the following, it will make matters easier to deal with beyond EOL.